viniciusvdias/pdm/finalproject/20251/G6/README.md

 Now, we can be able to acess the jupyter browser enviroment with the directories data containing the data files and src containing the notebook files.

-If you don't download another files, you can be able to run all the code with the exemple available at ./data/, that is the file of 2024-01.
+If you don't download another files, you can be able to run all the code with the example available at ./data/, that is the file of 2024-01.

 ### 3.2 How to run with the full dataset